lagdo/jaxon-adminer/README.md

 - [x] Show detailed info about the MySQL database server.
 - [x] Show detailed info about the connected database.
 - [x] Connect to PostgreSQL databases.
+- [x] Restrict access to server info and databases.
 - [ ] Connect to other database types.
 - [ ] Execute requests and display results.
 - [ ] Add others UI frameworks than Bootstrap, and let the user choose his preferred one.